Embedding Intelligence in Materials for Responsive Built Environment: A Topical Review on Liquid Crystal Elastomer Actuators and Sensors: Examples of opportunities of LCE actuators and sensors embedding intellingence into the built environment

 \subsubsection{Regulating facades and roofs in response to periodic temperature and light variations}

 Consider the basic scenario of balancing natural light and heat radiation input with the active temperature control of an air conditioning system, consuming energy for heating in winter and for cooling in summer.
 While in warmer months we could rely on coated glass that blocks infrared light from the outside, we would hope to increase the infrared light input from the outside during colder months.
 On a shorter time scale, such dynamic facade modulation would be valuable even as it is cooler in the mornings and evenings.
-An exciting solution to this challenge is in phase-change materials, as simple as wax, that absorb heat above a threshold, and release heat below it.
+An exciting solution to this challenge is in phase-change materials (PCMs), as simple as wax, that absorb heat during melting upon heating above a threshold temperature, and release heat during solidification if cooled below this temperature.
+In the built environment literature there have been numerous studies using PCMs for thermal regulation with a variety of materials and methods~\cite{WANG2022109436,GONCALVES2021108281,GUO2022109318,WANG2022109155}.

 The phase change in question is also coupled to a very significant specific volume change, standard paraffin wax expanding on the order of 20\% in volume upon melting.
-By preparing spherical shells of cholesteric liquid crystal with a paraffin wax core, and polymerizing the shell into a CLCE, the volume expansion would lead to a shell thinning with consequent reduction of $p$ and a consequent blue-shift of the retroreflection color,\cite{Kizhakidathazhath2020Facile} which is omnidirectional in the shell.\cite{schwartz2018cholesteric}.
+By preparing spherical shells of cholesteric liquid crystal with a paraffin wax core, and polymerizing the shell into a CLCE that is close to index matched to the core, the volume expansion would lead to a shell thinning with consequent reduction of $p$ and a consequent blue-shift of the retroreflection color~\cite{Kizhakidathazhath2020Facile}, which is omnidirectional in the shell~\cite{schwartz2018cholesteric}.
 By tuning the initial pitch to values long enough that the most important heat radiation is let through in the cold state, moving into the heat blocking part of the spectrum upon compression, wax-filled CLCE shells might thus be able to couple the classic latent heat-based temperature regulation well known from phase-change materials with variations in IR transmission.
+An advantage of using shells is that the angle dependence of the reflected wavelength range is greatly reduced compared to flat cholesteric films \cite{schwartz2018cholesteric}, which is important as the sun changes position over the day and over the season.